-Congratulations on purchasing MB694A mainboard.
-The MB694A mainboard is an ATX mainboard that uses a 4-layer printed circuit board and measures 304 mm x 190 mm.
-The mainboard features a Socket 370 that accommodates PPGA Celeron, FC-PGA Pentium III, and Cyrix III processors that support frontside bus (FSB) speeds up to 133 MHz.
+Congratulations on purchasing the P6VPA2 mainboard.
+The P6VPA2 mainboard is an ATX mainboard that uses a 4-layer printed circuit board and measures 222 mm x 304 mm.
+The mainboard features a Socket 370 that accommodates Celeron, FC-PGA Pentium III, and Cyrix III processors that support frontside bus (FSB) speeds up to 133 MHz.
+The P6VPA2 features the VIA Apollo Pro266 chipset which combines support for the new high-bandwidth Double Data Rate (DDR) 266 SDRAM with a high-speed V-Link Hub Architecture, and the AC 97 audio codec.